-Students with non-design backgrounds: These students are using the portfolio to demonstrate their potential in technical or professional design.
+These students are using the portfolio to demonstrate their potential in design.
 The faculty who assess the portfolio will be examining how students tell a story rather than the student's already established design or technological skills.

-a.
-The submission of design project work is NOT expected.
+- a.
+The submission of design project work is NOT expected. - b.

-b.
 The submission of examples of creative and/or scholarly items is expected.
-This may include expressions and activities, such as art or craft projects or installations, freehand sketches, photography, poetry, creative or scholarly writing, or compositions. c.
-The compilation of work will demonstrate a high level of critical thinking and the ability to think creatively.

-d.
-This is an opportunity for students to demonstrate how they apply a design lens to their varied academic backgrounds.

-e.
-The portfolio is intended to show interest and potential aptitude for design.
+This may include expressions and activities, such as art or craft projects or installations, freehand sketches, photography, poetry, creative or scholarly writing, or compositions. - c.
+The compilation of work will demonstrate a high level of critical thinking and the ability to think creatively. - d.
+This is an opportunity for students to demonstrate how they apply a design lens to their varied academic backgrounds. - e.
+The portfolio is intended to show interest and potential aptitude for design. - f.
+The portfolio should include technical or professional achievement prior to their enrollment at NewSchool.